 Refrigerated appliances with “Freon Free” certificate attached.

-The city will not accept hazardous materials, including:
+No Hazardous Waste The city will not accept hazardous materials, including:

 Paint, antifreeze, or gas

-Televisions, computers, or copiers
+Televisions, computers, copiers, or any other electronics

 Air cylinders or gas tanks